Skip to content

 Did you know?

-- Lupin flour is gluten-free, which means it’s safe to eat for people with wheat allergies or Celiac disease.
+- Organic Lupin flour is gluten-free, which means it’s safe to eat for people with wheat allergies or Celiac disease.

-- Lupin has the lowest Glycemic Index (GI) of any commonly used grain; a diet rich in low GI carbs can be one of the secrets to long-term health.
+- Organic Lupin has the lowest Glycemic Index (GI) of any commonly used grain; a diet rich in low GI carbs can be one of the secrets to long-term health.

-- Lupin is high in fiber.
+- Organic Lupin is high in fiber.
 Studies show that a high fibre diet can help reduce the risk of digestive and bowel disease, lower cholesterol, and even assist in weight loss.

-- Lupins are one of the best sources of arginine, an amino acid which is thought to improve blood vessel performance.
+- Organic Lupins are one of the best sources of arginine, an amino acid which is thought to improve blood vessel performance.
 Recent studies show that when included in the diet, arginine may help in reducing blood pressure.

 - The fat content in Lupin Flour is around 7% and a large part of it is polyunsaturated and contains significant amounts of omega 3 and omega 6 plus has high antioxidant capacities.

-- Lupin is a Pulse.
+- Organic Lupin is a Pulse.
 Pulses are nutritional power house!
 They are rich in protein, fiber and complexcarbohydrates, low in fat and sodium and contain a variety of vitamins and minerals.
 These nutriens make pulses an important part of any diet, including the gluten-free diet.

 - Pulses are a good source of plant protein.
 Eating pulses with gluten-free grain, nuts or seeds ensure a high quality, complete protein.